Skip to content

 Access Rights and Security

-• Restrictions: The default Nginx site is disabled to prevent conflicts with the custom configuration
+• The default Nginx site configuration is removed to prevent conflicts.

 Permission Settings